North Korea may have detained elderly U.S. citizen - media

 "The South Korean that North Korea claims to be a South Korean spy turned out to be 50-year-old missionary named Kim Jeong-wook," the Donga Ilbo newspaper said on its website, citing Kim's family in South Korea and unnamed sources in China.

-Tensions between the United States and North Korea rose sharply earlier this year after Pyongyang threatened to fire missiles at the United States in response to what it said were provocative military manoeuvres staged by Seoul and Washington as a prelude to an attack on the North.

-Washington and Pyongyang do not have diplomatic relations and the Swedish Embassy in North Korea, which handles issues dealing with U.S. citizens, declined to comment on the latest arrest reports when contacted by Reuters.

-(Reporting by William Mallard in TOKYO, Megha Rajagopalan in BEIJING; Jumin Park and James Pearson in SEOUL; Editing by Raju Gopalakrishnan)
+(Reporting by Megha Rajagopalan in BEIJING; Writing by William Mallard; Editing by Raju Gopalakrishnan)